quchen/articles/2018-11-22_zipWith_const.md

 interested in, and one that tells us how long to take elements.
 There is a list that contains all the rotations of `xs` as sublists: `cycle xs`!
 And we have a list that’s as long as the rotated version – xs itself, since rotation preserves length.
-All that’s left to do is navigate to the beginnong of the sublist of `cycle xs` where the desired rotation sublist starts, which we can do by simply droping the first `n` elements, yielding
+All that’s left to do is navigate to the beginning of the sublist of `cycle xs` where the desired rotation sublist starts, which we can do by simply droping the first `n` elements, yielding